aptos-foundation/AIPs/aips/aip-61.md

  > How will we solve the problem?
 Describe in detail precisely how this proposal should be implemented.
 Include proposed design principles that should be followed in implementing this feature.
 Make the proposal specific enough to allow others to build upon it and perhaps even derive competing implementations.

-### OIDB accounts
+### Keyless accounts

-Below, we explain the key concepts behind how OIDB accounts are implemented:
+Below, we explain the key concepts behind how keyless accounts are implemented:

-1. What is the *public key* of an OIDB account?
+1. What is the *public key* of a keyless account?
 2. How is the *authentication key* derived from this public key?
 3. What does the *digital signature* look like for OIDC account transactions?

 #### Public keys

-The **public key** of an OIDB account consists of:
+The **public key** of a keyless account consists of:

 1. $\mathsf{iss\\_val}$: the OIDC provider’s identity, as it appears in a JWT’s `iss` field (e.g., `https://accounts.google.com`), denoted by $\mathsf{iss\\_val}$
 2. $\mathsf{addr\\_idc}$: an **identity commitment (IDC)**, which is a <u>hiding</u> commitment to: